 The City will cover “the land” area promised to the Seed of Abraham.
 How perfect!
 Yeshua IS the Seed of Abraham, and those who belong to Yeshua Messiah are “Abraham’s seed” by faith (Gal 3:29).
 He fulfilled every requirement of the covenants, therefore He will inherit “the land” promised by those covenants.
 He will then own - legally - the land area upon which His City will rest.

 I’ve read dozens and dozens of articles about The Holy City.
 Almost everyone describes The City as a giant cube.
 I think that very possible.
 The Most Holy Place of the ancient Tabernacle was a cube.
 The Most Holy Place of Ezekiel’s Temple, is a cube.
-The LORD certainly likes squares.
+The LORD certainly likes squares and cubes.
 The breastplate of the High Priest was a square.
 The Alter of Incense was square, and the Alter of Sacrifice.
 At the center of every city was a “town square.”
 Ezekiel’s Temple sits on a “square plot” of land (Ezek 45:2).

 12 Gates - 12 Foundations